openlawteam/tribute-contracts/docs/adapters/CouponOnboarding.md

 The CouponOnboarding adapter provides a way to onboard an initial group of members quickly without requiring multiple proposals.

-The DAO creator can produce and sign coupons which allow redemption of a particular number of shares by a given address.
-When the coupon is redeemed the shares are directly issued to the new member.
+The DAO creator can produce and sign coupons which allow redemption of a particular number of units by a given address.
+When the coupon is redeemed the units are directly issued to the new member.

 ## Adapter workflow